Norovirus Hits The Olympics: Korean Health Authorities Reportedly Distribute 15,000 Bottles Of Hand Sanitizer

 Meanwhile, norovirus can survive on surfaces for up to four weeks.
 In room-temperature water, some experts suspect that it can hold strong for a couple of months.
 Thankfully, most people recover in a few days and it’s rarely deadly.
 Our CDC’s rough estimates indicate that less than 0.004 percent of people who are infected with norovirus in the United States actually die from it.
 The illness is usually self-limiting, and most people recover with no medical treatment.

 The Ministry of Food and Drug Safety and Korea Center for Disease Control also stepped up inspection of restaurants.
-They are also monitoring water quality.
-They are also quarantining patients, the KCDC Director Kim Hyun-jun told reporters, according to Time.
+They are also monitoring water quality as well as quarantining patients, the KCDC Director Kim Hyun-jun told reporters, according to Time.
 The New York Times reported that as of Thursday, more than 1,100 people were still in quarantine at the Pyeongchang Olympics in South Korea due to the norovirus outbreak.